nschorgh/Planetary-Code-Collection/README.md

 * Vapor Diffusion Model for Mars
 * Equilibrium Ice Table
 * Fast (asynchronously-coupled) Method for Subsurface Ice Dynamics

+The three-dimensional surface energy balance model for Mars is part of the Planetary-Code-Collection.

 Other Models for Planetary Surfaces